intel/transfer-learning/notebooks/text_classification/tlt_api_tf_text_classification/README.md

 # Text Classifier fine tuning with TensorFlow and the Intel® Transfer Learning Tool API

-This notebook demonstrates how to use the TLT API to do fine tuning for text classification using various [BERT](https://arxiv.org/abs/1810.04805) models from [TF Hub](https://tfhub.dev).
+This notebook demonstrates how to use the Intel Transfer Learning Tool API to do fine tuning for text classification using various [BERT](https://arxiv.org/abs/1810.04805) models from [TF Hub](https://tfhub.dev).